-Such usage right shall be returned to the Belgrade Nikola Tesla Airport upon expiration of the concession, i.e. upon expiration of 25 year time period.
+All usage rights transferred for the period of the concession shall be returned to the Belgrade Nikola Tesla Airport upon expiration of the concession, i.e. upon expiration of 25 year time period.

 Following the public invitation of the concession, the Rulebook on conditions and procedure for issuing of the airport certificates (hereinafter: the Rulebook) has been rendered in January 2017.
 The Rulebook is modeled in accordance with the European Union Commission Regulation (EU) No 139/2014 of 12 February 2014 laying down requirements and administrative procedures related to aerodromes pursuant to Regulation (EC) No 216/2008 of the European Parliament and of the Council, which is an integral part of the Rulebook.